If you are an executor or probate professional responsible for insuring unoccupied property in probate, I know you have a lot to do and think about.

 This is a risk for executors or administrators because it would mean that common claims such as water escape, theft, and damage caused by break-ins wouldn’t be covered.
 Neither would less common but potentially significant claims, such as flood or subsidence.

-If a claim is not covered that could have been under a more specialist insurance policy like that offered by Insuristic, the executors can be accused of negligence (even if you are a lay executor) and be forced to cover the uninsured costs of reinstating the property.
+If a claim is not covered that could have been under specialist probate home insurance like that offered by Insuristic, the executors can be accused of negligence (even if you are a lay executor) and be forced to cover the uninsured costs of reinstating the property.
 Most people would not have the funds readily available to do this, so the consequences can be severe.

-Underinsurance is a major hazard for unoccupied property in probate, especially when rebuild values aren’t updated.
+Underinsurance is a major hazard with building insurance during probate, especially when rebuild values aren't updated.

 If underinsured, executors may face reduced or declined claims.
 To avoid this, executors should review existing insurance and if they are unsure of the cost to rebuild the property, either: